 The MultiSim Modelathon 2017 took place 11 – 14 September 2017 at the Diamond Building, Sheffield and aimed to provide an opportunity to discuss, network, and practise multi-scale research modelling skills through a hackathon competition with industry software and hands-on support from modelling experts.
-Modelathon 2017 was attended by 26 multi-scale researchers from a number of leading research intensive universities.
-Here are a selection of quotes from our event’s participants on their experience this year.
+Modelathon 2017 was attended by 26 multi-scale researchers from a number of leading research-intensive universities.
+Here is a selection of quotes from our event’s participants on their experience this year.

 Professor Lacroix, Director of MultiSim commented, “The Modelathon has been a great success where once again early-career researchers were able to tackle a multi-scale problem using new computational models developed within MultiSim.
 I am delighted to see that the Modelathon event can teach the next generation of leaders on how to solve complex biomechanical research in a collaborative manner”.

 100% of respondents to our feedback survey said they would recommend the Modelathon event to a friend and attend again.

 Email firstname.lastname@example.org to register your interest for next year’s event.
 Modelathon 2018 will be taking place 17-20 September 2018.

 Dassault Systèmes has supported the MultiSim Modelathon since its inception.
 This year’s theme is very much aligned with one of our long-term goals – to leverage computational research to reduce the need for in-vivo testing in a pre-clinical setting.
 The Modelathon is a unique and inspirational event, and we are keen to help it flourish.